Israeli troops and drones hit Jenin in major West Bank operation | Law-Order

 The camp has been at the heart of an escalation of violence across the West Bank that has triggered mounting alarm from Washington to the Arab world, without so far opening the way to a resumption of political negotiations that have been stalled for almost a decade.
 For more than a year, army raids in cities such as Jenin have become routine, while there have been a series of deadly attacks by Palestinians against Israelis and rampages by Jewish settler mobs against Palestinian villages.

 The Palestinian health ministry confirmed at least eight people had been killed and more than 50 wounded in Jenin, while another man was killed in Ramallah overnight, shot in the head at a checkpoint.
-The Israeli military said its forces struck a building that served as a command centre for fighters from the Jenin Brigades in what it described as an extensive counterterrorism effort aimed at destroying infrastructure and disrupting militants from using the refugee camp as a base.
+The Israeli military said its forces struck a building that served as a command centre for fighters from the Jenin Brigades with what it called "precise" drone strikes using small payloads.
+It described the operation as an extensive counter-terrorism effort aimed at destroying infrastructure and disrupting militants from using the refugee camp as a base.

-As the operation proceeded, Israeli armoured bulldozers ploughed up roads in the camp, cutting city water supplies, the Jenin municipality said as residents described soldiers breaking through the walls to pass from house to house.
+As the operation proceeded, Israeli armoured bulldozers ploughed up roads in the camp to dig up concealed improvised explosive devices, cutting water and electricity supplies, the Jenin municipality said as residents described soldiers breaking through the walls to pass from house to house.
 "Nothing is safe in the camp.
 They dug up the roads with bulldozers.
 Why?
 What did the camp do?" said Hussein Zeidan, 67, as he recovered from his wounds in hospital.

 An Israeli military spokesman said the operation would last as long as needed and suggested forces could remain for an extended period.
 "It could take hours, but it could also take days.
 We are focused on our goals," he said.
 Until June 21, when it carried out a strike near Jenin, the Israeli military had not used drone strikes in the West Bank since 2006.
 But the growing scale of the violence and the pressure on ground forces meant such tactics may continue, a military spokesman said.